 - Squeeze the half lemon.

-- Heat your stockpot or Dutch oven to medium heat.
+- Preheat a large pot over medium heat.
 Add vegetable oil and cane sugar.
 Let it melt until it is a light brown caramel.

 - Add chopped onion and cook it for approx. 1-2 minutes.